Insurance under the child benefit scheme

 - You work for the government of another country or the government of Curaçao, Aruba or Sint Maarten.
 Your family members will only be insured if they work in the Netherlands or receive a Dutch social security benefit.

-- You work in international transport for a non-Dutch employer, transporting persons or goods mainly outside the Netherlands.
-Different rules apply within the EU and EEA.
+- If you work in international transport for a non-Dutch employer, transporting persons or goods mainly outside the Netherlands.

 For more information, go to ‘Working in 2 or more countries’